kaylajanos/STT4870/Git/GitOne.md

 ```

 The last line needs some explanation!
-The `add` creates the *new remote*, the `origin` is the name for the remote, and the url is the path to the remote.
+The `add` creates the *new remote*; the `origin` is the name for the remote; and the url is the path to the remote.

 If you are working with a new repository and do not have an existing version on
 your computer, you need to "clone" the GitHub repo to your computer.
-From the working directory of your local machine type:
+From the working directory of your local machine, type:

 ```bash